Exciting News for Interpreters in Dementia Care!

 As a patient, not fully understanding health information makes it difficult to properly manage chronic conditions or follow treatment plans.
 This often leads to poor self-care and health choices.
 For the healthcare system, it burdens emergency departments and increases costs.
 According to research, emergency room visits can cost 4 to 14 times more than seeing a primary care doctor.

-Poor health literacy also makes traditional health campaigns and education less effective for marginalized groups.
+Poor health literacy also makes traditional health campaigns and education less effective for marginalised groups.

 Some reasons for this include: